boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    Let us consider 5G Slice "X" that uses some of the network functions in the three DCs.
-If this slice has latency requirements, the 5G NSO will have taken those into account when deciding which NF instances in which DC is to be invoked for this slice.
+If this slice has latency requirements, the 5G NSO will have taken those into account when deciding which NF instances in which DC are to be invoked for this slice.
 As a result of such a placement decision, the three DCs shown are involved in 5G Slice "X", rather than other DCs.
 For its decision-making, the 5G NSO needs information from the NSC about the observed latency between DCs.
-   Preferably, the NSC would present the topology in an abstracted form, consisting of point-to-point abstracted links between pairs of DCs and associated latency and optionally delay variation and link loss values.
+   Preferably, the NSC would present the topology in an abstracted form, consisting of point-to-point abstracted links between pairs of DCs and associated latency and, optionally, delay variation and link loss values.
 It would be valuable to have a mechanism for the 5G NSO to inform the NSC which DC-pairs are of interest for these metrics - there may be of order thousands of DCs, but the 5G NSO will only be interested in these metrics for a small fraction of all the possible DC-pairs, i.e. those in the same region of the provider network.
-The mechanism for conveying the information will be discussed in a future version of this document.
+The mechanism for conveying the information is out of scope for this document.

    {{figure-27}} shows the matrix of bandwidth demands for 5G slice "X".
    Within the slice, multiple network function instances might be